Aliases for HIST1H2AE Gene

 GeneCards Summary for HIST1H2AE Gene

 HIST1H2AE (Histone Cluster 1 H2A Family Member E) is a Protein Coding gene.
 Diseases associated with HIST1H2AE include Riddle Syndrome.
-Among its related pathways are Mitotic Prophase and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Meiosis.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2AB.

 UniProtKB/Swiss-Prot for HIST1H2AE Gene